sumpler/weibo_signin/README.en.md

 ## Issue Reporting

 If you encounter any issues during use, please feel free to submit an Issue.

+## License

+This project is licensed under the [MIT License](./LICENSE).